-The money you raise for Race for Life goes towards our work to beat cancer sooner.
-With no Government funding for our research, the money you raise is vital to help us carry out our life-saving work.
+The money you raise for the Race for Life goes towards our work to beat cancer.
+With no government funding for our research, the money you raise is vital to help us carry out our life-saving work.

 On this page you can see highlights of the work we’re doing to prevent, diagnose and treat more than 200 types of cancer.
 It’s constantly being updated with new stories so do keep checking back.

 Breast cancer sufferers may be spared chemotherapy